HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ## Core Web Vitals Summary

-Core Web Vitals are Google’s main metrics for understanding how a webpage feels to real users.
+Core Web Vitals are Google's main metrics for understanding how a webpage feels to real users.
 A page is considered good when:

 - Largest Contentful Paint (LCP): the main content appears quickly, so the page feels useful within 2.5 seconds.
 - Interaction to Next Paint (INP): the page responds to clicks or taps almost immediately, within 200 milliseconds.